jenyss/confluence-knowledge-agent/README.md

 * Node.js - includes npx, which is used to launch the MCP client (mcp-remote) on the fly without a global install.
 * Access to the Atlassian MCP endpoint: https://mcp.atlassian.com/v1/sse

-You can run this notebook in [Jupyter Lab](https://jupyter.org/try-jupyter/lab/) or in Jupyter Lab locally.
+You can run this notebook in [Jupyter Lab](https://jupyter.org/try-jupyter/lab/) or in your local Jupyter Lab.